simping4jesus/lph/lph.md

 "What you need is some help lady.
 Goodbye."
 He put on his clothes and left me lying on the bed, aching.
 My crotch was soaked.
 I grabbed my phone to schedule an appointment with my doctor.
 The next available one was tomorrow morning.
 Perfect.
 I scheduled the appointment and called in sick for tomorrow.

-"So what seems to be the problem ma'am?
+"So what seems to be the problem, ma'am?
 Anything specific or you just want a checkup?"

 "Actually yeah, there is something specific.
 I think I'm, um, allergic to this man in my office."